-Day 3: PM: Subject Groups Seminars (3 hours)
+Day 3: PM: Subject Groups Seminars

-The morning workshops will be supplemented by a three-hour, face-to-face research seminar.
+The morning workshops will be supplemented by a research seminar.
 Students will form three groups according to their chosen discipline and engage in practical exercises aimed at developing students' understanding of discipline-specific processes for locating and evaluating sources relevant to their research question.

 - Arts and Social Sciences: Interpreting evidence: "What kinds of evidence are there and how is each kind different?"
 Discipline specific literature analysis. - The Human Past: Research stories: Students will be asked their own motivations for research.
 ICE academic(s) will then outline a personal research story.
-Discipline specific literature analysis.

-• Natural Sciences: Case studies workshop: locating sources and assessing their reliability.
+Discipline specific literature analysis. - Natural Sciences: Case studies workshop: locating sources and assessing their reliability.
 How does the research question influence the choice and use of sources?
 Discipline specific literature analysis.